HumphreyCurtis/GuardianCycle/iot-device/readme.md

 * Press button B for route log:

-* Press and hold button B to end journey:
+* Press and hold button B to end journey and send route data as encoded polyline:

-* Press and hold button A - trigger emergency:
+* Press and hold button A to trigger emergency and send JSON data: